greenideas/school-notes/2012/Fall/Criminal Law/Criminal-Law-Cases Materials.markdown

 			2. Statistics can only be used when the decisionmaker can tell the court why no bias exists, but since the decisionmakers here are jurors, that can't happen.
 (Jurors can't be called to testify why they voted how they did.)
 		* Also, under US & GA law, McK's crime is one that may carry a death sentence (me: this is either question-begging or vacuous)
 	* **II-B** - McK's claim that the state discriminated
-		* McK claims the state violated the EPC because it knew of the discriminatory application of DP but kept the DP in place, but for this McK would have to show that GA kept the DP *because of* the disparity rather than in spite of it.
+		* McK claims the state violated the EPC because it knew of the discriminatory application of DP but kept the DP in place, but for this McK would have to show that GA kept the DP *because of* the disparity rather than in spite of it (*Rational basis scrutiny*)
 	* **III** - McK's claim that the sentencing system discriminated
 		* Discretion in sentencing isn't unconstitutional.
 A jury can use its discretion to not convict, to convict of a lesser offense, or to give a non-capital punishment.
 		* Decisions that go against a D can be contested, but decisions that go for D are final.